elyra-ai/canvas/docs/pages/index.md

 * Provides a **comprehensive set of out-of-the-box UI components** needed to build an application such as: flow editor, palette, toolbar, context menu, tooltips, command stack, clipboard support, notifications area, side panels and more!
-* Is a UI-centric library and is therefore **back-end and run-time agnositc**, meaning the flow can display connected nodes representing any kind of operations.
+* Is a UI-centric library and is therefore **back-end and run-time agnostic**, meaning the flow can display connected nodes representing any kind of operations.
 * Is fast to get running - and **easy to customize**  - with extensive customization capability.
-* Delivers a JSON powered **properties management** component to allow easy, no-code handling of mulltiple properties windows - for when you have a multitude of node types each with their own range of properties.
+* Delivers a JSON powered **properties management** component to allow easy, no-code handling of multiple properties windows - for when you have a multitude of node types each with their own range of properties.
 * Conforms to the [**IBM Carbon**](https://carbondesignsystem.com/all-about-carbon/what-is-carbon/) visual design language - and therefore plugs in easily to any application wishing to follow the Carbon standards including dark mode and light mode themes.
 * Delivers built-in **accessibility** so there's no need to worry about keyboard navigation, accessible colors, screen reader integration, etc.
 * Is translated into **12 languages**.